 - a.
 All colours used in the project, if any, must come from Nippon Paint's range of colours. - b.
 Indicate in the Entry Form which Nippon Paint country the colour chips are from, as each country has different sets of colour names and colour codes. - c.
-Visit [National team to furnish: local countries to include direct URL to view/download colour chips] to view/download the colour chips.
+Visit www.nipponpaint.com.bd/ayda to view/ download the colour chips.